25 Sept 1941–20 Jan 2000 -

 When she lost physical mobility in mid-

-David, Christine and Greg, and Martin express their profound thanks to all who have joined with them today at this memorial and thanksgiving service.
+David, Christine and Martin express their profound thanks to all who have joined with them today at this memorial and thanksgiving service.
 Your presence gives us strength and is a tribute to Joyce's life, work and faith.

 When no more treatment could be given, she was transferred to the Prince Charles Hospital.
 Her condition was stable until the last day when it suddenly deteriorated, and in the evening of Jan 20 in the presence of her family she took her leave peacefully for 'that better land.'